Renting in Ontario: Your rights

 - where the landlord or purchaser does not move into or use the unit themselves

 The Protecting Tenants and Strengthening Community Housing Act, 2020 encourages landlords to try to negotiate a repayment agreement with a tenant before seeking eviction if rent has not been paid during COVID-19.
 When a landlord applies for an eviction order for rent arrears, the Landlord and Tenant Board must now consider whether the landlord tried to work with the tenant to catch up on rent before seeking eviction.
 This is to encourage repayment agreements so evictions can be avoided.

 Formal repayment agreement

 We know that circumstances can change, and a tenant might suddenly be unable to meet the terms of a board-approved repayment plan.
-If a landlord gets an eviction order, tenants can still ask the board for a hearing to consider their circumstances before an eviction order is enforced.
+If a landlord gets an eviction order, tenants can still ask the LTB for a hearing to consider their circumstances before an eviction order is enforced.